A workforce for the future debate at the National Liberal Club | FE News

 - Nothing is guaranteed and change is part of life.

-The group that attended included leading correspondents and member of various policy think tanks, a representative from Bloomberg and Lambeth Council, one of the biggest local authorities in the country as well international and national journalists as well as being shared across many broadcast platforms.
+The group that attended included leading correspondents and member of various policy think tanks, a representative from Bloomberg and Lambeth Council, one of the biggest local authorities in the country as well as international and national journalists. in addition the talk will be broadcasted across different platforms.

-Pathway Group are known for open networking and opportunities where we can collaborate and for its phrase: Everything starts with a conversation. so, let’s talkRecommend0 recommendationsPublished in Work and leadership
+Pathway Group is known for open networking and opportunities where we can collaborate and for its phrase: #Everything starts with a conversation. so, let’s talk.’Recommend0 recommendationsPublished in Education, Employability, Skills and apprenticeships, Social impact

 Responses